-Consolidated financial reports containing comprehensive analyses and comments are drawn up each quarter for the Group and its business areas.
+Consolidated financial reports containing comprehensive analyses and comments are drawn up each quarter for the Group and its Business Areas.
 Results are also monitored every month.

-There are finance functions and controllers with responsibility for accounting, reporting and the analysis of financial trends at Group level, business area level and major unit level.
+There are finance functions and controllers with responsibility for accounting, reporting and the analysis of financial trends at Group level, Business Area level and unit level.

 In addition to the statutory audits of the annual report and statutory audits of the parent and all subsidiaries, the auditors carry out an annual review of how the companies are organised, of existing routines and of compliance with the instructions issued, based on guidelines drawn up by corporate management and approved by the Board of Directors.
-A summary of internal control procedures is presented each year as part of the board meeting that deals with the year-end financial statements.
+A summary of internal control procedures is presented each year as part of the Board meeting that deals with the year-end financial statements.
 The Board also has the option of requesting a special audit of a selected business or operations during the year if this is deemed necessary.

-During 2014 a project aimed at reviewing and further reinforcing internal controls was implemented.
+During 2016, the project aimed at reviewing and further reinforcing internal controls was continued.
 It is our opinion that this review increases insight and awareness, provides explicit instructions and proposes a clear organisation in respect of internal controls.
-It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (item 7.4 in the Code).
+It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (internal audit) (item 7.3 in the Code).